Dave200s1/Caesar-cipher/README.md

 First you take an alphabet, e.g. the English alphabet, then the meaning of each letter in the alphabet is shifted to the right by X digits.
 Last but not least, to decrypt the encrypted message, you need the key.

+A thorough explanation about the Caeser cipher is on the following  [Wiki Page](https://en.wikipedia.org/wiki/Caesar_cipher) available.

 ## Icons
 * Link: https://www.flaticon.com/free-icons/roman
 * Link: https://www.flaticon.com/free-icons/key